 SUEZ Communities Trust – (formerly SITA Trust) currently provides funding to support improvements to community leisure amenities and historic buildings/structures as well as biodiversity projects eg. nature reserves, orchards.
 The Primary Fund offers up to £50,000 to not-for-profit organisations wishing to improve facilities that benefit the general public.
 There is also a Smaller Project Fund with no minimum amount – this offers support of up to £20,000 for vital projects with a shorter delivery timeframe.

 Where?
-There are two Sita Trust funding zones in Devon: an area in Mid Devon, within a 3-mile radius of Colebrooke including western Crediton, Copplestone and Yeoford; and an area to the east of Exeter, within a 3-mile radius of Woodbury Salterton.
-There is a postcode checker on the Sita Trust website.
+There are two Suez funding zones in Devon: an area in Mid Devon, within a 3-mile radius of Colebrooke including western Crediton, Copplestone and Yeoford; and an area to the east of Exeter, within a 3-mile radius of Woodbury Salterton.
+There is a postcode checker on the Suez website.